More support easing vaccine patent rules, but hurdles remain - WTMJ

 Associated Press

-GENEVA (AP) — France joined the United States on Thursday in supporting an easing of patent and other protections on COVID-19 vaccines that could help poorer countries get more doses and speed the end of the pandemic.
-While the backing from two countries with major drug makers is important, many obstacles remain.
+GENEVA (AP) — France joined the United States on Thursday in supporting an easing of patent protections on COVID-19 vaccines that could help poorer countries get more doses and speed the end of the pandemic.
+While the backing from two countries with major drugmakers is important, many obstacles remain.

-The move to support waiving intellectual property protections on vaccines under World Trade Organization rules marked a dramatic shift for the United States — and drew cheers from activists, complaints from Big Pharma, and a lot of questions about what comes next.
-Washington had previously lined up with many other developed nations opposed to the idea floated by India and South Africa in October.

-Attention is now turning to those richer nations, notably in the European Union — and France was the first to voice its support.
+The United States’ support for waiving the protections marked a dramatic shift in its own position, and many thought it could lead to a breakthrough, drawing cheers from activists and complaints from Big Pharma.
+Still, even just one country voting against a waiver would be enough to block efforts at the World Trade Organization.

+With the administration’s announcement on Wednesday, the U.S. became the first country in the developed world with big vaccine manufacturing to publicly support the waiver idea floated by India and South Africa in October.
+And the vocal support that followed from French President Emmanuel Macron suggested that countries were reassessing their positions.

-“I completely favor this opening up of the intellectual property,” French President Emmanuel Macron said Thursday on a visit to a vaccine center.
+“I completely favor this opening up of the intellectual property,” Macron said Thursday on a visit to a vaccine center.

+Like many pharmaceutical companies, Macron also insisted that a waiver of intellectual property rights will not solve the problem of access to vaccines.
+Those protections give companies that developed vaccines special rights about how the know-how is used — and by whom.

-But he also expressed doubt — as the pharmaceutical companies have — that the measure would be the panacea some hope.
-Even if patents are waived, he said, drug makers in places like Africa currently are not equipped to make COVID-19 vaccines — so donations of doses should be prioritized instead.
+Even if those protections are eased, manufacturers in places like Africa are not now equipped to make COVID-19 vaccines — so donations of shots should be prioritized instead, Macron said.

-Another key hurdle remains: Any single country could block a decision at the WTO, a Geneva-based trade body of 164 member states, to agree to a waiver.
+Many other leaders chimed in — though not all expressed immediate support.
+Italian Foreign Minister Luigi Di Maio wrote on Facebook that the U.S. announcement was “a very important signal” and that the world needs “free access” to patents for the vaccines.
+But Italian Premier Mario Draghi was more circumspect.

+Australian Prime Minister Scott Morrison called the U.S. position “great news” but did not directly respond to a question about whether his country would support a waiver.
+South Korean officials say they ware also paying close attention to the Biden administration’s call but also sidestepped questions on whether Seoul endorses the idea.

+Brazil was the only developing country to oppose it, while China and Russia — two other major COVID-19 vaccine makers — didn’t express a position either way but were open to more discussions, the official said.

+Some 80 countries, mostly developing nations, have supported the Indian and South African proposal, the official said.

-The EU Commission president, Ursula von der Leyen, said the 27-nation bloc was ready to talk about the U.S. proposal — but remained noncommittal for now.
+While Macron was forceful, others in Europe were not.
+The EU Commission president, Ursula von der Leyen, said the 27-nation bloc was ready to talk about the waiver idea, but remained noncommittal for now and emphasized that the bloc has been exporting vaccines widely — while the U.S. has not.

-“We are ready to discuss how the U.S. proposal for waiver on intellectual property protection for COVID vaccines could help” end the crisis, she said in a video address.
-“In the short run, however, we call upon all vaccine producing countries to allow exports and to avoid measures that disrupt supply chains.”
+“All countries around the world where vaccines are produced must be prepared to export it to others too,” said German Health Minister Jens Spahn.
+“The EU stands ready in word and deed….
+We are happy if the U.S. is, too, now.”

+EU leaders said the bloc will start discussing whether they should join the U.S. move, possibly at a summit that starts Friday.

-The industry insists that production of coronavirus vaccines is complicated and can’t be ramped up by easing intellectual property protections.
-Instead, it insists that reducing bottlenecks in supply chains and a scarcity of ingredients that go into vaccines are the more pressing issues for now.
+The industry has resisted the waiver, insisting that production of coronavirus vaccines is complicated and can’t be ramped up by easing intellectual property protections.
+Instead, it says that reducing bottlenecks in supply chains and a scarcity of ingredients that go into vaccines are the more pressing issues for now.

 “A waiver is the simple but the wrong answer to what is a complex problem,” said the International Federation of Pharmaceutical Manufacturers and Associations.
 “Waiving patents of COVID-19 vaccines will not increase production nor provide practical solutions needed to battle this global health crisis.”

-The industry also says an IP waiver will do more harm than good in the long run by reducing the incentives that push innovators to make tremendous leaps, as they did with the vaccines that have been churned out in a blistering, unprecedented speed to help fight COVID-19.
+The industry also says an IP waiver will do more harm than good in the long run.
+Easing patent protections would eat into their profits, reducing the incentives that push innovators to make the kind of tremendous leaps they did with the COVID-19 vaccines, which have been churned out at a blistering, unprecedented pace.

-Supporters say a waiver would be important because it would allow manufacturers around the world to get access to the recipes for making the life-saving vaccines as well as the ingredients.
-They point to unused capacity — factories that could churn out vaccines but can’t because of the intellectual property protections.

-Some critics say developing countries have been seeking to water down those protections for years — long before the pandemic — and say it’s not clear that there are any manufacturers standing by that are ready or able to produce COVID-19 vaccines.
-They note that the vaccines currently on the market can be incredibly difficult to make, and the know-how is a bigger obstacle to ramping up manufacturing.
+Critics and supporters have disagreed on whether there are any manufacturers standing by that could make the vaccines if they were given the blueprints.
+Those opposed have noted that the COVID-19 vaccines can be incredibly difficult to make.

 Intellectual property expert Shyam Balganesh, a professor at Columbia Law School, said a waiver would remove “a lot of the bureaucracy” around WTO rules, but it would only go so far because of other bottlenecks in the manufacturing and distribution of vaccines.

-After the Biden announcement, Eve Geddie, Director of Amnesty International’s EU Office, called on Europe now to “put everyone’s health and human rights before private profit” and add its support to the waiver idea.

-“Today, Europe wakes up to a new political reality that its position on hoarding the rights to make COVID-19 vaccines is now untenable,” she said.

-She was but one voice among civil society, progressive groups and international institutions that were euphoric about the Biden administration’s stance, which marks a nearly complete reversal in U.S. policy under the Trump administration that was critical of both the WTO and the World Health Organization.
+But activists and public health advocates cheered the U.S. move, which marks a nearly complete reversal in U.S. policy under the Trump administration that was critical of both the WTO and the World Health Organization.

 “A waiver of patents for #COVID19 vaccines & medicines could change the game for Africa, unlocking millions more vaccine doses & saving countless lives.
 We commend the leadership shown by South Africa, India & the United States, & urge others to back them,” WHO Africa chief Matshidiso Moeti tweeted.